-Phone (509) 633-1304 Toll-free (888) 226-7688 Eagle Viewing: December - March trails.
-To reach the Eagle Viewing Area, take the one mile gravel road to the parking lot.
+Phone (509) 633-1304 Toll-free (888) 226-7688 Eagle Viewing: December - March gravel road to the parking lot.
 Walk past the gate about 100 yards and find a gravel trail on the left that ascends the small hill to the Eagle View site.
 Look east across the canyon towards the rim and you may see bald eagles roosting in the pines and fir trees December through March.
-The best viewing time is 2pm until dusk as the
+The best viewing time is 2pm until dusk as the Eagles return each afternoon to roost for the night (Use proper birding ethics, do not disturb these birds).
+Northrup Canyon is also an exciting place for day hikes in the spring, summer and fall.
+Northrup Point watercraft access is available 24 hours a day.
+Northrup Canyon has five campsites for equestrian campers.
+These sites require a reservation (park fees).

 Located east off of SR 155 at mile marker 19, directly across from Steamboat Rock State Park rest area.
-The site has parking, restrooms, interpretive signage and
+The site has parking, restrooms, interpretive signage and trails.
+To reach the Eagle Viewing Area, take the one mile